 Honors & Awards

-- Awarded Roentgen Resident/Fellow Research Award for outstanding research, 2015
+2015 Awarded Roentgen Resident/Fellow Research Award for outstanding research

-- Awarded Young Oncologist Essay Award and Oral presentation, American Radium Society 96th Annual Meeting, 2014
+2014 Awarded Young Oncologist Essay Award and Oral presentation, American Radium Society 96th Annual Meeting

-- Awarded the 2014 ASCO Conquer Cancer Foundation Young Investigator Award in memory of Evelyn H. Lauder, 2014
+2014 Awarded the 2014 ASCO Conquer Cancer Foundation Young Investigator Awardin memory of Evelyn H. Lauder

-- ASTRO Annual Meeting Abstract Award, Basic Science Abstract Award Winner in Biology, oral presentation, 2014 Best of ASTRO meeting selection, 2014
+2014 ASTRO Annual Meeting Abstract Award, Basic Science Abstract Award Winner in Biology, oral presentation

-- “Best of ASTRO” selection, for abstract: Maternal Embryonic Leucine Zipper Kinase (MELK): A Novel Target for Radiosensitization That is Independently Prognostic in Triple-Negative Breast Cancers; presented at Best of ASTRO meeting, Oct 17-18th, Miami, FL, 2014
+2014 “Best of ASTRO” selection, for abstract: Maternal Embryonic Leucine Zipper Kinase (MELK): A Novel Target for Radiosensitization That is Independently Prognostic in Triple-Negative Breast Cancers; presented at Best of ASTRO meeting, Oct 17-18th, Miami, FL

-- Awarded Radiological Society of North America (RSNA) Research & Education Foundation' Resident Research Grant, 1 year award.
-Principal Investigator: C. Speers, 2013
+2013 Awarded Radiological Society of North America (RSNA) Research & Education Foundation's Resident Research Grant, 1 year award.

-- Invited platform speaker, Era of Hope Biannual Meeting, Baltimore, MD, 2008
+2008 Invited platform speaker, Era of Hope Biannual Meeting, Baltimore, MD

 - MD, Baylor College of Medicine, 2010